How did it all start?

 My job involved interaction with people all over the world and this gave me the impetus to travel myself.
 I love the diversity of different cultures, the colour and flamboyancy.
 This, together with my love of nature, certainly influences all my artwork.
 Although I did sell various pieces of artwork during those years, it wasn’t until I went on a painting holiday in France, that painting came into the foreground of my life again – I was home!
 I was immediately drawn to the medium; these beautiful wet-on-wet oils by Bob Ross which could blend and move into one another – working in a totally different way to traditional paints.
 It was the colour I was drawn to – vivid and vibrant.

 People started to purchase my artwork and before I knew it, I was being requested to complete commissions.
 I then became qualified to teach this method myself so that I could pass this joy onto others, giving classes and workshops.
-Since then, I haven’t looked back, developing my own style and ideas teaching in various mediums and mixed media whilst still retaining my passion for the oils.
+Since then, I haven’t looked back, developing my own style and ideas teaching both acrylic and mixed media whilst still retaining my passion for the oils.

 I came to the Isle of Wight in October 2013 and really enjoy Island life.
 I now teach people on the Island and regularly travel to teach groups both in the UK and overseas.
 In addition, I run Residential Painting Courses, give demonstrations, complete commissions and opportunities are materialising all the time.
 I was particularly over the moon to hear that in 2020 one of my original paintings was used as the front cover of Australian Author, Anne Poole’s, inspirational book ‘Believe in Yourself’ currently available worldwide on Amazon.